 Lupus is often misdiagnosed as other conditions: Systemic lupus erythematosus (SLE), often simply called "lupus",

-is a difficult disease to diagnose and can manifest with numerous symptoms....read more »
+is a difficult disease to diagnose and can...read more »

 Rare copper disease insidious and misdiagnosed: Wilson's disease (a form of copper overload) is a rare disorder that